Sidney High School (New York): Curriculum

-Extracurricular Activities
+Extracurricular activities

 Sports

 The school has a rich history in athletics.
 Sidney competes in the Midstate Athletic Conference (MAC).
 Sidney has three NYSPHSAA Boys' Basketball State Championships (1976, 1998, 2007), one Field Hockey NYS Championship (1991) and one Football NYS Championship (2005).
-The school has also produced countless individual Section IV and NYS Championships in Boys' and Girls' Track and Wrestling.
+The school has also produced individual Section IV and NYS Championships in Boys' and Girls' Track and Wrestling.
 In 1990, Jennifer Finnegan won a National Title for the Mile Run for winter track.